thindil/tashy/README.md

   development at this moment.
 * Tklib - Requires Tcl and Tk bindings.
 Allows use additional packages for Tk GUI in the Ada code.
-At this moment it is a low level binding only to tooltip, getstring and autoscroll packages.
+At this moment it is a low level binding only to tooltip, getstring, autoscroll and ctext packages.
 If you want binding to any other package from this library, feel free to [open an issue](https://github.com/thindil/tashy/issues/new) with it.
 * Msgcat - Requires Tcl binding.
 Allows create multi-language text messages.
-  At this moment it is a low level binding to a few msgcat commands - mostly works like standard Tcl commands.
+  At this moment it is a low level binding to msgcat commands - mostly works like standard Tcl commands.
 If you want binding to any other command from this package, please [open an issue](https://github.com/thindil/tashy/issues/new) with it.

 ## Build the library from sources